Traditional Hand Embroidery

 Since completing the RSN certificate I have mostly been developing my contemporary textiles portfolio, but do enjoy having a piece of traditional work on the go as well.

 Some notable pieces are 'Autumn Leaves', designed and stitched by me in the company of Tracy at her studio in Durham and working from a North East Region Embroiderers' Guild course tutored by Jenny Adin-Christie, where I started her stumpwork kit, The Owl and the Pussycat.
 I occasionally participate in community projects as a volunteer stitcher.
 In 2019, using canvas work techniques on a church kneeler for St Michael's Church.
 Howick, Northumberland.
 In 2021, I started stitching two specially designed panels for the Weardale Methodist Tapestry project.
-The details of these pieces of work can be seen on my other traditional embroidery gallery page.

 ▲ Back to top of page